indoor ferns

 These house ferns do not require routine pruning.
 However, if you want to control the size or shape of your plant, then you may consider pruning once or twice a year.
 Besides that, it is nice to keep an eye out for dead or dying fronds and remove them when necessary.

-If it begins to look like your plant is sick with some sort of plant disease, we also recommend pruning off the affected foliage so that whatever the sickness might be cannot spread to the rest of the plant or so other plants nearby.
+If it begins to look like your plant is sick with some sort of plant disease, we also recommend pruning off the affected foliage so that whatever the sickness might be cannot spread to the rest of the plant or so other new ferns nearby.

 Repotting and Transplanting

 Every fern plant is a little different.
 Some may remain perfectly happy in their original container, depending on the growing conditions.
-Others may require repotting every couple of years.
+Others may require repotting every couple of years, especially if they are planted in clay pots, which can restrict root growth more than plastic containers.

 You know it’s time for repotting if you begin to see roots growing out of the drainage holes.
 Also if you begin to notice the plant is growing higher in the container than normal, or if the growth of the plant is stunted, it is time for repotting.